chipsalliance/f4pga-examples/docs/personal-designs.rst

-If your design builds withought error, the bitstream can be found in the following location:
+If your design builds without error, the bitstream can be found in the following location:

 .. code-block:: bash

    cd build/<board>

-Finaly, for **Arty and Basys3**, you can upload the design with:
+Finally, for **Arty and Basys3**, you can upload the design with:

 .. code-block:: bash